 The Evolutionary Medicine Summer Institute (EMSI) provides computational training in evolutionary biology to students, postdocs, and faculty from medical schools, veterinary medicine programs, and graduate programs in public or global health, ecology, and evolutionary sciences.
 We also welcome clinicians and other practitioners looking to enhance their evolutionary perspectives and apply this knowledge in practice.
 In addition to the general tenets of evolutionary medicine, EMSI trains participants in computational methods relevant to addressing multiple global health challenges.
 This exposes practitioners to current research methodologies, and provides students and faculty from the evolutionary and biomedical sciences with concrete skills to enhance their research.

-Some of the exceptional participants and instructors at our virtual offering of EMSI in May 2021!
+Some of the exceptional participants and instructors at EMSI at NC State in May 2022!